microsoft/code-with-engineering-playbook/ml-fundamentals/ml-experimentation.md

 ### Virtual environments

 In languages like Python and R, it is always advised to employ virtual environments.
 Virtual environments facilitate reproducibility, collaboration and productization.
+Virtual environments allow us to be consistent across our local dev envs as well as with compute resources.
+These environments' configuration files can be used to build the code from source in an consistent way.
-See more details on this blog on [why we need virtual environments](https://realpython.com/python-virtual-environments-a-primer/#why-the-need-for-virtual-environments).
+For more details on why we need virtual environments visit [this blog post](https://realpython.com/python-virtual-environments-a-primer/#why-the-need-for-virtual-environments).

 #### Which virtual environment framework should I choose